 Xilinx SDK enables development of embedded software applications targeting Xilinx SoC devices, such as the Zynq-7000.

 Note: Xilinx software tools are not available for download in some countries.
 Prior to purchasing the Eclypse Z7, please check the supporting software's availability, as it is required for the board's use.

 For those who want to get started without FPGA experience, Digilent provides several example designs using the Eclypse with C/C++, including both baremetal and Linux software applications, when used with the combination of Zmod Scope 1410-105 and Zmod AWG.

-A hardware-only digital filter example targeting all available Zmods that loops signals through digital signal processing logic in the Zynq PL are also offered.
+A hardware-only digital filter example that loops signals from a Zmod Scope through digital signal processing logic in the Zynq PL and back out through a Zmod AWG is also offered.

 Additional information can be found on Digilent Reference, which can be found through the Support Materials tab.

 Quickly find what you need to get started and reduce mean time to blink.

 The Resource Center for the Eclypse Z7 is the central hub of technical content for the board and contains everything to get started and reduce mean time to blink.
 This includes the reference manual and schematics plus tutorials, example designs, community projects, and a link to our technical support forum.